 eet Mitch Bohnak!
-He is the tournament director for Saint Louis Scott Galagher Soccer Club, also known as SLSG.
+Mitch is the tournament director for Saint Louis Scott Galagher Soccer Club, also known as SLSG.
 They have teams in both Missouri and Illinois.
-We’ve worked with him for several years now and thought you should get the chance to get know him too.
+Our team at Fine Designs has worked with Mitch for several years now providing the on-site apparel at his tournaments.
+We thought you should get the chance to get know him too.

 How did you get involved with SLSG?

 I have been with the club since 2001 when we were called Metro FC.
 We then merged with Collinsville United and we became Metro United.
 In 2008, St. Louis Soccer Club, Scott Gallagher and Metro United merged to form one of the biggest select clubs in the Country in the hopes of being the youth club for an MLS team.

 How do you stay sane and organized when planning events?

 Years of running Tournaments (I started my first event in 1993) makes this process as smooth as it can be.
 Don’t get me wrong, there are some very busy times with three events in three months in the Fall and three events in two months in the Spring, but it runs without too many bumps in the road.